Just because you rail against what is wrong does

 his disciples to ask, "Are you the one who is to come, or should we look for expectations, outside the paradigm?
 Jesus seemingly wasn't doing anything anything political or powerful to set the world of Israel right!
 Outside of healing a bunch of undeserving people–some being outright sinners–of their physical and mental ills, as far as John could see he was mostly teaching some kind of strange message in parables.
 And Jesus was allowing himself to be surrounded by a rabble of ignorant fishermen, publicans, and thinking was obviously.
 "What was the good in that?"

 Where was the progress in setting up the kingdom of God on earth?
-This is what a Messiah is supposed to do, but John didn't see that that the son or representative of God could have.
+This is what a Messiah is supposed to do, but John didn't see that that the representative of God could have.
 Not only was there this lack of progress, but there was no diminution of the oppressive power and yoke